ARMmbed/mbed-os-5-docs/docs/advanced/build_script.md

-# mbed SDK build script environment
+# mbed OS build script environment
 ## Introduction
-mbed test framework allows users to test their mbed devices’ applications, build mbed SDK library, rerun tests, run mbed SDK regression, add new tests and receive all the results automatically.
+mbed test framework allows users to test their mbed devices’ applications, build mbed OS library, rerun tests, run mbed OS regression, add new tests and receive all the results automatically.
 Everything occurs on your machine, so you have full control over compilation and the tests you run.

 It uses Python 2.7 programming language to drive all tests, so make sure to install Python 2.7 and include it in your system PATH.
-To compile mbed SDK and tests, you will need one or more supported compilers installed on your system.
+To compile mbed OS and tests, you will need one or more supported compilers installed on your system.

 To follow this introduction, you should:
-* Know what mbed SDK is in general.
+* Know what mbed OS is in general.
 * Know how to install Python 2.7 and ARM target cross compilers.
 * Have C/C++ programming experience and be willing to learn a bit about Python.